pawciobiel/golubsmtpd/README.md

 A small and hopefully fast MTA SMTP server, with some secure features, written in Go with minimal external dependencies.
+This is a toy project - not fully functional just yet...
+WIP!

 ## Features